Lrozzy/1P1Qm_fork/README.md

 The required list of packages can be seen in the `requirements.txt` file, which is called upon by conda.

 ## Training on CPU
-**Note:** You are on the Qumode branch (named VPC: Variational Photonic Classifier), which uses an older version of Pennylane and the default.gaussian device.
-This does not have GPU or multi-CPU support.

 In this repository, we use Hydra for managing parameters, and WandB for experiment tracking.